 The fines for not being GDPR compliant are high – either 4% of annual global turnover or €20 million (whichever is greater!).

-With GDPR compliance becoming a requirement for every business with either customers or website visitors in the EU, you’re probably concerned about whether or not your mobile app is GDPR compliant.
+With GDPR compliance becoming a requirement for every business with either customers or website visitors, or app users in the EU, you’re probably concerned about whether or not your mobile app is GDPR compliant.

 As a mobile app publisher, you will need to understand how you obtain, transfer, store, and handle your user data.
 You should take some time to understand exactly how you currently ensure data security for your users, and what you can do to improve this in order to have a GDPR compliant mobile app.